awesome-schedule/plannable/README.md

 4. Make some tweaks to the source code in other places if needed.
 5. Build and deploy to some other places

+If you have questions when integrating plannable with other schools or want to deploy your favor of plannable to a subdomain of plannable (e.g. yourschool.plannable.org), feel free to contact us by GitHub issue or email.

 ## License

 This project is licensed under GPL-3.0 - see the [LICENSE](LICENSE) file for details